 23 Oct 2014Comments

-My heart sank when we got a glimpse of Labour’s thinking about post-election health policy, with hints that hospitals would be expected to evolve into integrated care organisations providing all health and...Continue reading
+My heart sank when we got a glimpse of Labour’s thinking about post-election health policy, with hints that hospitals would be expected to evolve into integrated care organisations providing...Continue reading

 Our health services are not just about our health.
 They are also heavily involved in our deaths.

 This year, for every 1,000 people in England, nine will die.
 Eight of those nine will have some hospital care during their final year of life.
 For four or five, a hospital bed will be their last.

 Unsurprisingly, people who are near to the end of their lives are disproportionately high users of hospital services.
 We estimate, that approximately 15% of all emergency hospital admissions in England belong to the 1% of people in their final year of life.Continue reading